|LEST 300||Foundations of Law||

 Meet Our Faculty

-The distinguished faculty at Brandman* and their dedication to their students as well as the administration have made it possible for us students to overcome the challenges we faced and helped us bring our educational goals to fruition.
+The distinguished faculty and their dedication to their students as well as the administration have made it possible for us students to overcome the challenges we faced and helped us bring our educational goals to fruition.

 My first experience with Brandman* was when I was a special education teacher when my district paired up with them for an autism certificate.
 I liked it because I was able to still work and do everything else I needed to do.